WireDonkey Cycling Holidays

 Reserve your spot Runs once minimum group size is met

-eBike surcharge € 240
+eBike supplement € 240

-Single-room surcharge € 300
+Single-room supplement € 300

 Price includes: accommodation for 6 nights in traditional guesthouses; meals (6 breakfasts, 7 lunches, 6 dinners); bike rentals and helmets; luggage transportation; entrance fees; English speaking local guide.